Texas governor meets with tech officials about quelling hate

-AUSTIN, Texas (AP) - Texas Gov. Greg Abbott is meeting in Austin with officials from Google, Twitter and Facebook to discuss ways of combatting extremism in light of the recent mass shooting in El Paso that reportedly targeted Mexicans.
+AUSTIN, Texas (AP) - Texas Gov. Greg Abbott on Thursday met in Austin with officials from some of the world’s biggest tech giants to discuss ways of combatting extremism in the wake of a mass shooting in El Paso that left 22 people dead.

-Officials from the FBI and state lawmakers are also taking part in Thursday’s roundtable discussion, which the Republican governor pitched as the first in a series of meetings focused on fighting hateful ideologies, domestic terrorism and cybersecurity threats.

-Authorities say the man accused of carrying out the Aug.
-3 attack at a Walmart in El Paso that killed 22 people and wounded about two dozen others confessed afterward that he had been targeting Mexicans.
-Police also believe he posted an anti-immigrant screed online shortly before the attack.
+The officials from Google, Facebook and Twitter sat down with state lawmakers and the FBI after Abbott called for a crackdown on internet sites used by violent extremists in the immediate aftermath of the shooting.
+Authorities believe the gunman posted a racist screed online shortly before carrying out the Aug.
+3 attack.

+The Republican governor acknowledged that while officials thought they took big steps to address the challenges of gun violence after a 2018 shooting at a local high school left 10 people dead, “obviously … there are unique issues about what happened in El Paso that need to be addressed in addition to the type of violence we saw in the aftermath of Santa Fe.”

+Abbott said the series of roundtable discussions would include looking at “keeping guns of the hands of deranged individuals while at the very same time making sure that we can do so in a way that safeguards Second Amendment rights.”

-Abbott hasn’t proposed any new major gun control measures for gun-loving Texas.
+He hasn’t proposed any new major gun control measures.
+Thursday’s meeting was also attended by several El Paso Democrats who have pushed for tighter gun restrictions in Texas.

-Gun-rights advocates held a small rally outside the Capitol before Thursday’s meeting.
+Authorities have said Patrick Crusius, the man charged with capital murder in the shooting this month at an El Paso Walmart, confessed that he targeted Mexicans in the attack.
+They also believe the 21-year-old railed against immigrants and an influx of Hispanics in the U.S. in a rambling document that appeared on the 8chan message board.

+It’s unclear what the invited tech platforms will offer or say in the aftermath of the tragedy.
+None of the companies addressed questions about their role after Abbott announced earlier this week they would come to Austin to discuss the shooting and how to prevent future attacks.

 Sign up for Daily Newsletters